5T33Z0/Clover-Crate/About_Config-Sample/README.md

 - [Quirks Section](#quirks-section)

 ## Preface
 Unfortunately, the config sample included in the Clover Package is a complete mess.
 It seems to me that in order to populate every section of the config, settings were just enabled randomly without applying any common sense whatsoever.
 Therefore, my advice is: don't use it!
-Instead, open Clover Configurator and create a new empty config by pressing <kbd>⌘</kbd>+<kbd>n</kbd> and follow the [Clover Desktop Guide](https://hackintosh.gitbook.io/r-hackintosh-vanilla-desktop-guide/) and add the missing [Quirks](https://github.com/5T33Z0/Clover-Crate/tree/main/Quirks).
-This way the config also gets a lot smaller in size which which improves the boot process.
+Instead, open Clover Configurator and create a new empty config by pressing <kbd>⌘</kbd>+<kbd>n</kbd> and follow the [**Clover Desktop Guide**](https://hackintosh.gitbook.io/r-hackintosh-vanilla-desktop-guide/) and add the missing [**Quirks**](https://github.com/5T33Z0/Clover-Crate/tree/main/Quirks).
+This way, the config also gets a lot smaller in size which which improves the boot process.

-Below you find a list of issues I am having with the sample config as well as recommended settings for each section.
-Clicking on the headlines forwards you to the corresponding chapter which explains every option in detail.
+Below you find a list of issues I have with the config-sample.plist in it's current state as well as recommended settings for each section.
+Clicking on the headlines forwards you to the corresponding chapter of the repo which explains every option in detail.

 ## [ACPI Section](https://github.com/5T33Z0/Clover-Crate/tree/main/ACPI)
 See the corresponding section to find out what each option/setting does!

+- `DSDT/Patches`:
-- `DSDT/Patches`: Delete existing rules/leave empty.
+	- Delete existing rules/leave empty.
 Most binary renames are unnecessary nowadays, since they handled by Kexts like Whatevergreen and AppleALC.
-Unless you have to redefine certain methods (usually required when working with laptops), Use SSDT hotfixes included in the OpenCore Package or my [**OC Little Repo**](https://github.com/5T33Z0/OC-Little-Translated) instead.
+Unless you have to redefine certain methods (usually required when working with laptops).
+	- Use SSDT hotfixes included in the OpenCore Package or my [**OC Little Repo**](https://github.com/5T33Z0/OC-Little-Translated) instead.
 	- If you need to rename devices or methods, use the `RenameDevices` section instead of `DSDT/Patches`.
 It has the big advantage that it renames every occurance in any of the ACPI tables so that the name of a device/method remains consistent across the whole system.
 - `DSDT/Fixes`: Most of these fixes in this section are obsolete but the following are still relevant and can be used to substitute the following SSDTs:
 	|SSDT | Clover DSDT Fix(es)
 	|:--------:|----------------------|